john-root/jp2iser/README.md

 ### TODO

 * implement rasterise_pdf using GhostScript
-* Logic for determining whether the
+* Logic for determining whether, if already a JP2, we accept as-is or further optimise
+* Put the colour profile stuff back in
 * etc